marayd/voicescript/README.md

 ## 🔄 How It Works

-Players speak ➡️ VOSK recognizes speech ➡️ Your Lua script reacts accordingly
+Players speaks ➡️ Your Lua script reacts accordingly

 ## 🚫 Development Status